AbdullahGumi/smart-box/README.md

 You need ```Node ``` and ```npm ``` installed on your machine!

 #### install required dependencies
-To install required dependecies run:
+To install required dependencies run:

 ```npm install ```